dottgonzo/bootstrap-webcomponents-monorepo/README.md

 ```
 <script>

   // the webcomponent node on the page
 	const element=document.getElementsByTagName('hb-paginate')[0]

-	// add a listner for the event pagechange
+	// add a listener for the event pagechange
 	element.addEventListener('pagechange',(event)=>{

 	  // the webcomponent event data is comonly shared from event.detail
 		const message=event.detail